 If you want to install that awesome cable railing without a fuss or frustration – you need to prepare a workable plan.
 Carryout the precise measurement around the edge of your deck, balcony or stairway and prepare a rough sketch showing all the information.
 You should also be deciding how much the height of the handrail you need to install.
 In such a way you would be able to estimate the correct amount of material you need to purchase.

 As you’ve never been into cable railing before you may find it difficult to select the type of cable railing system.
-If you already have wooden posts around, I’ll suggest you make use of these wooden posts.
+If you already have wooden posts around, I’ll suggest you make use of wooden posts railing systems.

 You can easily upgrade balusters and engage them in your new cable railing project.
 To reduce cable deflection or bending you can use stainless steel intermediate posts that will make a big impact on your home.
 Stainless steel offers a classy, expensive-looking and elegant finish you can install without much hassle.
 If you want to further reduce the cost of your project, you can go for the aluminum posts that are half the costs of stainless steel and offers strength and safety that are beyond the code requirements.